mkartchner994/agile-poker/README.md

 ### Demo

 You can view a demo of this tool here - https://weaver-peter-86075.netlify.com.
+Obviously I have no design chops, but it works 😉.
 Since this is a public demo and on a free plan from Firebase, there is no guarantee this will be working because of storage and download limits.
 That is why you should [setup](#setup) your own instance!
+Plus, that way you can add some better design if you want as well 👍.

 - You can create a session (or join if you already know the session name) by adding your session name, user name, and user type.
 - Once the session is created, you can have others join by sharing the room url - `http://example.com/#/room/${session name}`.